Chicken Enchilada Soup

 Servings 6 (about 1.5 cups each)

-We are still in the middle of soup season and if you’re looking for a new soup recipe to make this month, then friend you’re in luck!
+We are still in the middle of soup season, and if you’re looking for a new soup recipe to make this month, then friend, you’re in luck!
 Today we’re making Chicken Enchilada Soup!
 It’s made with tender chicken breast and lots of bold flavors.
-Dare I say, it might just be your new favorite soup this year!
-This soup can easily feed a family for under $12, and if there’s leftovers it’s great for meal prep during the week.
-And there’s one secret ingredient…our homemade enchilada sauce!
-Keep on reading to find out just how easy it is to make this hearty and satisfying, chicken enchilada soup!
+Dare I say, it might just be your new favorite soup this year?
+This soup can easily feed a family for under $12, and if there are leftovers, they are great for meal prep during the week.
+My secret to flavorful enchilada soup?
+Cook the enchilada sauce with the other ingredients.
+Keep on reading to find out just how easy it is to make this hearty and satisfying chicken enchilada soup!

 Overhead view of Chicken Enchilada Soup in a white bowl with a black spoon on the side.